Ishmaeel/CrackbookRevival/README.md

 See http://xkcd.com/862/

-This is a Chrome extension for discouraging the compulsive use of attention-sucking websites.
-The main idea of the extension is that delaying access to the website is more effective than straight blocking because you are less likely to just disable the block after a while.
+Crackbook is a Chrome extension for discouraging use of attention-sucking websites such as Facebook or Reddit.
+The idea behind Crackbook is that delaying access to the website is more effective than straight blocking because you are less likely to just disable the block after a while.

-After you browse websites from a predefined list for a while, the extension will remind you a few times to stop wasting time, and afterwards it will start blocking each junk page for half a minute.
-The timer is reset if you switch away from the tab, so you actually have to wait it out.
+The extension will delay every hit to blacklisted site.
+The delay is just a few seconds initially, but it increases slightly on every hit.

 Unless disabled in settings, the extension will collect and anonymously submit usage data.
 Aggregate statistics are available at